9 Dog Sleeping Positions & What They Mean

-It doesn’t really matter where your dog sleeps, as long as you and your dog are able to get a good night’s rest.
+It doesn’t really matter where your dog sleeps.
+What’s important is that both you and your dog should be able to get a good night’s rest.
 If you and your dog enjoy sleeping in the same bedroom, that’s fine, as long as you and your furry friend can get enough deep sleep every night.

 Some humans prefer to have the dog in their bed.
 Others get better rest when the dog is on the floor in a dog bed.
 Decide what’s best for you and gently enforce boundaries to keep you and your dog as comfortable as possible.
 Discover the pros and cons of a dog sleeping in bed.

 The size of your dog will definitely play a role in deciding on the floor versus your bed.
 You’ll want to be able to physically move your dog if they should venture to an off-limits area of your bed, such as your pillow.
 If your dog snores, that could be a deal breaker for joining you in the bed.

 Dogs often chose to sleep at the foot of your bed, rather than at the top.
 This may be because there is a little more room to stretch out and get comfy.
 Your dog will almost always find a way to sleep with part of their body pressed against you for a feeling of safety.

 Adding a set of steps can help a very small or elderly dog get into and out of your bed safely and easily.

 A dog that is not yet housebroken should not be invited to sleep in your bed, for obvious reasons.